xsuite/xsuite/docs/singlepart.rst

     env['qf'].k1 = 0.15

-It is also possible to import a lattice from a MAD-X file using the Environment loader; see :ref:`Loading MAD-X lattices <env_loading_madx_lattices>` in :doc:`Environment <environment>`.
+It is also possible to import a lattice from a MAD-X as discussed in the section :ref:`Loading MAD-X lattices <env_loading_madx_lattices>`.

-More information on how to import and manipulate lattices with environments can be found in :doc:`Environment <environment>`.
+More information on how to import and manipulate lattices can be found in the :doc:`Environment section <environment>`.

 Define reference particle